-- 3. Discuss GAC expectations regarding the timely deployment and operation of a Standardized System for Access and Disclosure to gTLD Registration Data (SSAD) - a.
+- d.
+Implement the GNSO policy related to domain registration using Privacy and Proxy services which have demonstrated to host a significant amount of abuse registrations, which may leverage a double privacy shield under the SSAD policy. - 5.
+Discuss GAC expectations regarding the timely deployment and operation of a Standardized System for Access and Disclosure to gTLD Registration Data (SSAD) - a.
 GAC Members may wish to consider how the GAC Accreditation Principles together with the EPDP-proposed Standardized System for Access and Disclosure (SSAD), of which they are an integral part, would translate at the country/territory level into organization of accreditation and access for its users from identified public authorities - b.
-GAC Members may also wish to report on initiatives in their governments to gather the list of public authorities requiring access to non-public gTLD registration data (See Action Points in section 2.1 of the ICANN65 and ICANN66 Minutes, and section 2.3 of the ICANN67 Minutes) - 4.
-Continue to assess the effectiveness of interim arrangements for access to non-public data in light of recent developments, and consistent with Advice in the GAC Montréal Communiqué (6 November 2019) and the ICANN Board's acceptance of this advice (26 January 2020), including: - a.
+GAC Members may also wish to report on initiatives in their governments to gather the list of public authorities requiring access to non-public gTLD registration data (See Action Points in section 2.1 of the ICANN65 and ICANN66 Minutes, and section 2.3 of the ICANN67 Minutes) - 6.
+Continue to assess the effectiveness of interim arrangements for access to non-public data consistent with Advice in the GAC Montréal Communiqué (6 November 2019) and the ICANN Board's acceptance of this advice (26 January 2020), including: - a.
 Development of a voluntary standard request form between ICANN org and both Registry and Registrar Stakeholder Groups - b.
 Documentation of contracted parties obligations and points of contacts regarding their providing reasonable access to non-public registration data - c.
 Clear Instructions on how to submit complaints and reporting on such complaints as part of the evolution of ICANN's Compliance systems expected by Q3 2020 - d.
 The ability of ICANN to enforce the requirement for Contracted Parties to provide reasonable access when such access is denied to public authorities and other legitimate third parties